BREAKING: Putin escalates war in Ukraine with partial mobilisation, nuclear threat

 Russia’s mobilisation was a predictable step that would prove extremely unpopular, while it underline how the Kremlin's "unprovoked war" was not going according to Moscow’s plan, Ukrainian presidential adviser Mykhailo Podolyak told Reuters.

-On the eve of Putin's televised address, US President Joe Biden's national security adviser, Jake Sullivan, said: "Russia is throwing together sham referendums on three days notice, as they continue to lose ground on the battlefield and as more world leaders distance themselves from Russia on the public stage, and Russia is scraping for personnel to throw into this fight."
+On the eve of Putin's televised address, US President Joe Biden's national security adviser Jake Sullivan said: "Russia is throwing together sham referendums on three days notice, as they continue to lose ground on the battlefield and as more world leaders distance themselves from Russia on the public stage, and Russia is scraping for personnel to throw into this fight."

 French President Emmanuel Macron said the proposed referendums "will have no legal consequence".
 He described the process as "a parody".

-RIA Novosti news agency in Russia reported defence minister Shoigu as saying in a separate speech that “mobilisation is necessary to control the 1,000km line of contact, as well as the liberated territories”.
+RIA Novosti news agency in Russia reported Defence Minister Shoigu as saying in a separate speech that “mobilisation is necessary to control the 1,000km line of contact, as well as the liberated territories”.
 He also pledged that “under no circumstances“ would students or conscripts be asked to serve.

 Former British ambassador to Russia Tony Brenton told Sky News that until now the Kremlin had not fully mobilised because "Putin was worried about the effects on Russian public opinion".
 But, he said, setbacks in the field had changed the calculus.